linrongbin16/gitlinker.nvim/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
 about: Create a report to help us improve
-title: 'Bug:'
+title: "Bug:"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-1. What's the output of `git config --get remote.origin.url`?
+1. What's the output of `git remote get-url origin`?

    It's ...